Prenatal phthalate exposures and adiposity outcomes trajectories: a multivariate Bayesian factor regression approach: Data

-\subsubsection{Adiposity outcomes}
+\subsection{Adiposity outcomes}

 The MSCEHS assessed the weight and body composition of the infants through bioelectrical impedance analysis using a pediatric Tanita scale at three follow-up visits scheduled at approximately 4 years, 6 years, and 7 years, though the age the children at actual visits ranges from 4 to 10 years (or 48 to 122 months).
 We consider the following four outcomes in our multivariate analysis: fat mass percentage (FMP), BMI z-score (BMIz), waist-to-hip ratio (WHR), and waist circumference (WC).
 FMP is based on fat mass estimates reported by the Tanita scale (model TBF-300; Tanita Corporation of America) and calculated as (fat mass/weight) $\times 100$.
 BMI is calculated as weight (in kilograms)/height (in meters)$^2$.
 It is then standardized by age and sex using a CDC SAS macro \citep{cdc2004} to produce BMIz.
 There are 362 total visits for FMP, 363 for BMIz, 364 for WHR, and 364 for WC from 180 subjects across all their follow-up visits.
-Figure~\ref{fig:viz-cor} (Right) shows that these outcomes (except WHR) are highly correlated with each other.
+Figure~\ref{fig:viz-cor} (Right) shows that these outcomes (except WHR) are highly and positively correlated with each other.

-\subsubsection{Covariates}
+\subsection{Covariates}

 Mothers were interviewed for 2 hours during enrollment to gather covariate data.
 The computerized perinatal database at Mount Sinai Hospital was used to obtain pregnancy and delivery information.
 Gestational weight gain adequacy is calculated by dividing the observed gestational weight gain (last pregnancy weight minus self-reported pre-pregnancy weight) by the expected gestational weight gain based on the 2009 Institute of Medicine guidelines times 100 \citep{iomnrc2009}.
 We categorize gestational weight gain as inadequate if the ratio is $<86\%$, adequate if $86\% - 120\%$, and excessive if $>120\%$.
 The final baseline covariates include the mother's age, mother's BMI, mother's gestational weight gain adequacy category, mother's smoking status, mother's education, mother's race, whether mother breastfed, child's sex, child's birth weight, and creatinine concentration.
 The children's age in months was also recorded at each follow-up visit and included as a covariate.
+Table \ref{tab:sample-characteristics} summarizes the baseline covariates of children with at least one follow-up visit included in our analysis.
+Most covariates have no missing values or only negligible amounts, except for maternal gestational weight gain.
+The baseline characteristics of the male and female subsamples are similar, with only minor differences in race / ethnicity distribution.